 For egg-laying, many free-range farmers buy in their birds when they are at the point-of-lay at about 18 weeks of age.
 It is best to acquire them at least a week before they start to lay to give them time to settle in.
 They lay from about 20 weeks of age for about a year until they moult.

 You might find it most convenient to purchase hens in spring so they lay throughout summer, and many farmers find it convenient to replace their hens after their first laying period when they are about 18 months old.
-Alternatively they may be kept on after this first laying period through the subsequent moult and then for a second laying season.
+Alternatively, they may be kept on after this first laying period through the subsequent moult and then for a second laying season.
 If you choose to keep your hens any longer than this, they might lay fewer eggs, there will be a tendency for more eggs to be misshapen, more hens will get oviduct prolapse problems and more will become broody.
-On the positive side however, the eggs will tend to be larger.
+On the positive side, however, the eggs will tend to be larger.

 In some places, “spent” hens can be purchased cheaply from intensive poultry farms after their first laying period when they are about 18 months old.
 They are inexpensive because they will have to be farmed through a moult that takes about 10 weeks, and they have to learn to perch and they may be nervous about going into the open.
-Their food and water must be close at hand otherwise they will not find it.
+Their food and water must be close at hand otherwise they will not find them.
 Rehabilitation can be a slow and frustrating experience.
-However with time they can become quite good egg producers, and many owners like the satisfaction of offering the hens a good life after months of confinement.
+However with time, they can become quite good egg producers, and many owners like the satisfaction of offering the hens a good life after months of confinement.

 What you should check for regarding the vaccination status of bought-in birds varies widely from one country to another.
 For example, in some countries vaccination against Marek’s disease, Newcastle disease and/or infectious bronchitis is wise, and the flock of origin should be free of Salmonella.
 It is best to check with a veterinarian to make sure that any birds you buy in have been appropriately vaccinated and sourced.
 It is wise too to have birds de-wormed before bringing them onto your property.